As a Photographer, Good communication is the key to getting better poses -Modelling Photography Tips

 Be clear and specific

 When directing your models, be clear and specific about what you want them to do.
 Use simple, concise language to convey your instructions.
-Many times, photographer and directors use English without realising that the models and actors might actually have a better understanding of their Native languages.
-If language seems to be barrier, speak slowly and clearly with a lot of gestures.
+Many times, photographer and directors use English without realising that the models and actors might actually have a better understanding of their Native language.
+Now you are not expected to know Russian or Italian if you are shooting with someone who is from a non English speaking country.
+I such cases, speak slowly and clearly with a lot of gestures so that language does not remain a big barrier.
+In the local context, it is always a good idea to speak in Hindi or your native language, if you feel that the communication in English is not very well understood.

 Use visual aids

-Show your models examples of the poses and expressions you are looking for.
+Show your models, examples of the poses and expressions you are looking for.
 You can use photographs or sketches to illustrate your ideas, but do not try to blindly follow them.
 Use these only as a clue for the talent to understand everything better and draw some inspiration.
+In many cases such ideas may have been suggested by your advertising Agency or yu may have created your own story board based on the brief provided by your client or Advertising Agency.

 Give positive feedback

 Encourage your models with positive feedback when they are doing well.
 Let them know when they are achieving the look you are after.
 Performance depends a lot on the experience of the model or actor.
 Motivate them to do even better.
-Do and show it yourself or give them suggestion how they can do it better. keep it positive.
+Sometimes, you need to do it yourself and show it to them or verbally suggest them how they can do it even better.
+Keep it positive always and never lose your patience..
 Do not discourage them by using words like "you cant do it".
-Now that you are underway a shoot, you don't have much choice but to bring out the best out of the talent available with you.
+Now that you are already underway a shoot, you don't have much choice but to bring out the best out of the talent available to you.
+This is the very reason, that it helps to run through some auditions before finalising your talent.

 Show them their pictures